PostHog/posthog.com/contents/docs/contribute/updating-documentation.md

 showTitle: true
 ---

-You can contribute to the PostHog documentation in two ways:
+You can contribute to the PostHog documentation, handbook, and blog in two ways:

 1. A pull request can be raised in GitHub for pages that have an **Edit this page** link on them.
 In this situation you must edit the page using the GitHub web editor interface.
 This method is suitable for text-only edits and basic file manipulation such as renaming.
 2. By running the posthog.com website locally and making changes there.
 This is the recommended method as it allows you to quickly preview the changes you are making as well as performing complex changes.